Bill Gates Fast Facts

 November 2001 - Microsoft reaches a settlement with the Justice Department in the antitrust case.
 Nine states agree to the settlement but nine other states and the District of Columbia consider the imposed sanctions too lenient.

-November 2002 - US District Court Judge Colleen Kollar-Kotelly approves most of the proposed settlement between Microsoft and the Justice DepaCivil Rights Act of 1957rtment, ruling against the dissenting nine states and the District of Columbia.
+November 2002 - US District Court Judge Colleen Kollar-Kotelly approves most of the proposed settlement between Microsoft and the Justice Department, ruling against the dissenting nine states and the District of Columbia.

 March 2, 2005 - Knighted by Queen Elizabeth II.